 For each WUR non-AP STA that requests WUR power management service from an associated WUR AP, the WUR AP shall maintain a WUR status that indicates whether the WUR non-AP STA is in WUR mode or WUR mode suspend. (#536, #325) When a WUR non-AP STA is in WUR mode, then:

-The WUR AP may send a WUR Wake-up frame to the WUR non-AP STA in the WUR duty cycle schedule agreed between the WUR AP and the WUR non-AP STA if the PCR component of the WUR non-AP STA is in the doze state. (#1157)
+The WUR AP may send a WUR Wake-up frame to the WUR non-AP STA in the WUR duty cycle schedule agreed between the WUR AP and the WUR non-AP STA if (#52)the WUR non-AP STA is in the doze state. (#1157)

-The existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is suspended:
+The existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s (#52)schedule is suspended:

-The WUR AP expects that the PCR component of the WUR non-AP STA is in the awake state at the next service period following the existing PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA after the WUR AP transmits a WUR Wake-up frame addressed to the WUR non-AP STA with an indication of individually addressed buffered BU(s) plus the PCR transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements. (#430, #978)
+The WUR AP expects that (#52)the WUR non-AP STA is in the awake state at the next service period following the existing PS operation (e.g., individual TWT) agreed between the WUR AP and the WUR non-AP STA after the WUR AP transmits a WUR Wake-up frame addressed to the WUR non-AP STA with an indication of individually addressed buffered BU(s) plus the (#52)transition delay indicated by the WUR non-AP STA in the WUR Capabilities elements. (#430, #978)

-The parameters of the negotiated service period for the WUR non-AP STA’s PCR schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR AP.
+The parameters of the negotiated service period for the WUR non-AP STA’s (#52) schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR AP.

 The WUR AP shall follow the wake-up operation defined in 31.7 (Wake-up Operation).